scottoffen/grapevine-docs/docs/gv-routes.md

 ## Route Name and Description

 The `Name` and `Description` properties are primarily used in output when debugging and logging.
 You can change them at any time.
-You can also use the `Name` property to retrieve a route from the routers routing table.
-While uniquness is not required, in this last case, it will be helpful if your route names are unique.
+You can also use the `Name` property to retrieve a route from the routing table on the router.
+While uniquness is not required, it would be helpful in this last case if your route names are unique.

 ```csharp
 var route = server.Router.RoutingTable